LGBTIQ+ Working at Deakin

-- The Gender Transition Procedure provides information and sets out the University processes for supporting staff and students who have undertaken, or are in the process of undertaking a gender transition.
+- The Gender Affirmation Procedure provides information and sets out the University processes for supporting staff and students who have undertaken, or are in the process of undertaking a gender transition.

 - Deakin’s Domestic and Family Violence Support Policy is also inclusive of all genders and of people in same-sex relationships.